Decline a request for references before an interview

 Think like a CEO, Focus on Organizational Performance

-Think and Perform like a CEO I believe that everybody is a CEO.
-Whatever your span of responsibilities — supervisory, managerial or leadership — you are accountable to the external stakeholders.
+I believe that everybody is a CEO.
+Whatever your span of responsibilities—supervisory, managerial or leadership—you are accountable to the external stakeholders.
 These stakeholders measure you purely by your ability to identify opportunities and get things done through the resources you have.
 Here are five essential initiatives to help you think and act like a CEO.

 1. Understand the context of your organization or project.
 Change your perception away from the minutiae of your organization and seek to understand what your organization means in the broader context and how it fits into the external world.
 Draw from this external perspective to establish the right directions and align the work of your entire organization with these organizational goals.
 Differentiate between short-term and long-term opportunities.

-2. Identify the primary external customers — these could be higher-level managers, other groups within your company or a consumer who uses your products.
+2. Identify the primary external customers—these could be higher-level managers, other groups within your company or a consumer who uses your products.
 Use this customer standpoint to make every strategic decision and choose the right actions.
 Connect each initiative to its beneficial results to your customers.

 3. Communicate your direction and priorities to your organization.
 Help your employees determine where to focus their own efforts and how they eventually fit in the broader context of the external world.